mariomare22/caddy-dns/README.md

 # caddy-dns

-Caddy docker-image compiled to work with Cloudflare DNS
+Caddy docker-image compiled to work with DNS Challenge

 ```
 version: "3.7"